Project-MONAI/monai-deploy/guidelines/monai-application-package.md

 - A classic Application or a single Fragment Application SHALL define its resources in the `/etc/holoscan/pkg.json#resource` object.

-  - The `/etc/holoscan/pkg.json#resource` object CAN be used as a catchall for all fragments.
+  - The `/etc/holoscan/pkg.json#resource` object is for the whole application.
+It CAN also be used as a catchall for all fragments in a multi-fragment application where applicable.

   - CPU requirements SHALL be denoted using the decimal count of CPU cores (`/etc/holoscan/pkg.json#resources.cpu`).